- Studying Law at Yale

 Initially, the Law School achieved its links to other fields of knowledge by selecting members of other departments of the University to teach in the Law School.
 Across the 20th century, Yale pioneered the appointment to the law faculty of professors ranging from economics to psychiatry.
 This led Yale Law School away from the preoccupation with private law that then typified American legal education and toward serious engagement with public and international law.

-A photo of the original student lounge at Yale Law School in place of where the current Dining Hall now sits.
+A photo of the original student lounge at Yale Law School located in what is now the Derald H. Ruttenberg Dining Hall

 The revival of Yale Law School after 1869 was led by its first full-time dean, Francis Wayland, who helped the School establish its philanthropic base.
 It was during this time that the modern law library was organized.
 It was also during this period that the Yale Law Journal was started, and Yale’s pioneering efforts in graduate programs in law began; the degree of Master of Laws was offered for the first time in 1876.